Work package 7 members at the CHRODIS PLUS kick-off meeting

-QCR tool based on the JA-CHRODIS Recommendations will be tested in a series of pilot actions, to improve and evaluate existing practices.
-For better tool’s applicability evaluation across the EU, different tool domains will be implemented in different countries.
-This will provide rich information on the barriers and facilitators related to any of the specific QCRas well as the contextual elements of each of the health care systems where they are to be implemented.
+The QCR Tool, based on the JA-CHRODIS recommendations, will be tested in a series of pilot actions to improve and evaluate existing practices.
+Parts of the tool referring to different domains will be implemented in different countries.
+This will provide a wealth of information on the barriers and facilitators related to any of the specific QCRs, as well as the contextual elements of each healthcare system where they are to be implemented.

-The QCR tool will be implemented by partners in the following pilot sites:
+The QCR Tool will be implemented by partners at the following pilot sites:

 - Slovenia – General Hospital Novo Mesto, and at the Primary Healthcare Centre Novo Mesto;

-- Serbia – Primary Care Units with close cooperation with Institute of Public Health of Serbia and Ministry of Health Republic of Serbia,
+- Serbia – Primary Care Units in close cooperation with the Institute of Public Health of Serbia and the Ministry of Health of the Republic of Serbia,

-- Croatia – Primary Health Care Centers in collaboration with the Croatian Institute of Public Health;
+- Croatia – Primary Health Care Centres in collaboration with the Croatian Institute of Public Health;

-Task 2.2 Workshop on interim follow-up of pilot actions and study visits.
+Task 2.2 Workshop on the interim follow-up of pilot actions and study visits.

 Task leader: European Patient Forum (EPF).

-Workshop and study visits themselves are planned in the early phase of pilot actions to foster the activities via knowledge and experience exchange.
-Both workshop and study visits will be designed from a patient/person perspective to assess if pilot activities meet patients’/persons’ expectations with special emphasis on the respective QCR tool, on empowering the target population as well as the education and training to promote empowerment.
+A workshop and study visits are planned in the early phases of the pilot actions to foster activities via an exchange of knowledge and experiences.
+Both workshop and study visits will be designed from a patient/person perspective to assess if the pilot activities meet patients’/persons’ expectations with a special emphasis given to the respective QCR Tool, on empowering the target population, as well as education and training to promote empowerment.
 A summary report on the workshop and study visits will be produced.

 Leader: University of Ulm (UULM) – Germany

-Three different partner’s sites will conduct three pilots on mobile IT tools for self-empowering the CD patients:
+Three different partner sites will conduct pilots on mobile IT tools for self-empowering CD patients:

 - Cantabrian Health Service – CSC in Spain